ssjswaraj/Deep-Learning-and-CV/Face_Mask_Detection/README.md

 * Validate model performance using various metrics such as precision, recall, and F1-score.
 * Conduct extensive testing in diverse environments to ensure robustness and reliability.

-### Expected Outcomes:
+### Outcomes:
-* A highly accurate and reliable face mask detection system capable of real-time operation.
+A highly accurate and reliable face mask detection system with accuracy of 98%.
+This project provides a valuable tool for improving public health safety by encouraging effective mask usage through automated detection.
-* Detailed comparative analysis of VGG16 and ResNet152 performance, highlighting the strengths and potential application scenarios for each model.
-* Contribution to public health safety by ensuring higher compliance with mask-wearing guidelines through automated detection.